jafudi/flexpair-hugo-site/flexpair.com/content/english/about.md

   enable: true
   subtitle: "Our members"
   title: "The People Behind"
-  description: "We were freelance designers and developers, constantly finding <br> ourselves deep in vague feedback.
-This made every client and team"
+  description: "We are hiring!"
   team:
-  - name: "Valentin Staykov"
+  - name: "Jens"
-    image: "images/about/team/01.jpg"
+    image: "images/about/team/jens.png"
-    designation: "Operations"
+    designation: "Future Founder / Head of Digital"
-  - name: "Bukiakta Bansalo"
+  - name: "Yayoi"
-    image: "images/about/team/02.jpg"
+    image: "images/about/team/yayoi.png"
-    designation: "Product"
+    designation: "Head of Analog / Chief Designer"
-  - name: "Ortrin Okaster"
+  - name: "Could be You"
-    image: "images/about/team/03.jpg"
+    image: "images/about/team/wewantyou.png"
-    designation: "Engineering"
+    designation: "Your Favorite Fancy Job Title"

 # our office
 our_office:
   enable: true
   subtitle: "Our Locations"
-  title: "Made with Love Of around the world With Many Offices"
+  title: "Made with Love around the world With Many Offices"
-  description: "We were freelance designers and developers, constantly finding <br> ourselves deep in vague feedback.
-This made every client and team"
+  description: "We are hiring!"
   office_locations:
   - city: "Heidelberg"
     country_flag: "images/about/flags/germany.png"